AdaCore/spark2014/docs/lrm/source/subprograms.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.4 VR a Proof_In global_item is not referenced by a subprogram but is directly or indirectly referenced in assertion expressions
+      :Trace Unit: FA 6.1.4 VR a Proof_In global_item is not referenced by a subprogram but is directly or indirectly referenced in assertion expressions